shini4i/argo-watcher/docs/index.md

 # Argo Watcher

+!!! note "Documentation is a work in progress"
+    These docs are being actively reorganised and rewritten.
+Expect rough edges, occasional gaps, and the odd inaccuracy.
+If something looks wrong, please [open an issue](https://github.com/shini4i/argo-watcher/issues) or use the pencil icon at the top right of any page to suggest a fix.

 **A feedback loop for your GitOps workflow.**

 Argo Watcher bridges the gap between your CI pipeline and Argo CD, providing real-time status and visibility into your deployments.
 Stop guessing whether your deployment succeeded — Argo Watcher tells your pipeline exactly what happened.